-Join us virtually as we shine a spotlight on an important area of focus in Jewish education, bringing together several scholars with diverse perspectives for a shared conversation that will deepen our understanding.
+Join us virtually as we shine a spotlight on an important area of focus in Jewish education, bringing together several scholars and/or practitioners with diverse perspectives for a shared conversation that will deepen our understanding.

 These events are free and open to the public but registration is required.